 Dr Balihar Sanghera

-- Geopolitics and competing economic imaginaries in Central Asia (with Dr Elmira Satybaldieva) - examines how the US, Russia and China compete to regulate Central Asia to address their own capitalist contradictions and crises.
+- Global capitalism and competing economic imaginaries in Central Asia (with Dr Elmira Satybaldieva, started in September 2017) – examines how the US, Russia and China compete to construe and shape Central Asia to secure capital accumulation.

-- The moral economy of charitable giving: working and middle class philanthropy in the UK (completed in June 2018) - examines how working and middle class groups morally frame their charitable giving and volunteering, and the implications for understanding class and morality.
+- The moral economy of charitable giving and volunteering in the UK (completed in June 2018) - examined how working and middle class groups morally framed their donations and volunteering, and the implications for understanding class and morality.

-- Families and friendship: an investigation into ethics, emotions and poverty in Kyrgyzstan (with Mehrigiul Ablezova and Aisalkyn Botoeva, completed in December 2008) - investigates how poverty, human emotions and morality shape family responsibilities, inter-household practices and friendship.
+- Family morality, emotions and poverty in Kyrgyzstan (with Mehrigiul Ablezova and Aisalkyn Botoeva, completed in December 2008) – investigated how poverty, emotions and morality shaped family responsibilities and household practices.

-- Kyrgyzstani moral economy: an investigation into professional ethics (with Aibek Ilyasov, completed in May 2006) - explores the nature of professionalism after the collapse of the Soviet Union.
+- Professional ethics in Kyrgyzstan (with Aibek Ilyasov, completed in May 2006) – explored the nature of professional practices, identity and ethics after the collapse of the Soviet Union.

-- Kyrgyzstani political economy: moral aspects of the social and economic transformation (with Elmira Satybaldieva, completed in December 2004) - examines how people negotiate the shifting demands of the market, family, community and the state as they strive to attain a socially dignified existence.
+- Kyrgyzstan’s political and moral economy (with Elmira Satybaldieva, completed in December 2004) – examined how people negotiated the shifting demands of the market, family, community and the state as they strived to achieve a dignified existence.

-Prior to Dr Sanghera’s interests on post-communism and philanthropy, his research focused on the social embeddedness of markets and businesses in the UK.
-He completed his doctoral thesis on fruit and vegetable market traders and marketplaces in the West Midlands, at the Sociology Department, Lancaster University.
-He then became a senior research fellow at the University of Central England (now Birmingham City University) to investigate ethnic minority restaurant businesses in Birmingham.
+Prior to Dr Sanghera’s interests in post-communism and philanthropy, his research focused on the social embeddedness of economic institutions.
+He completed his doctoral thesis on fruit and vegetable marketplaces in the West Midlands.
+After his PhD, Dr Sanghera investigated ethnic minority restaurant businesses in Birmingham.

 Dr Sanghera teaches modules convering sociological perspectives and concepts, social ethics, politics and power and sociological research methods at undergraduate level.